Should Kids Learn to Code? Here Is the Honest Answer

 When coding education works well, it develops: logical sequencing – understanding that instructions must be precise and in the right order.
 Debugging – the ability to find errors systematically and correct them.
 Abstraction – breaking a complex problem into smaller, manageable components.
 Persistence – getting something to work often requires multiple attempts and tolerance for frustration.

 These are genuinely useful cognitive skills.
 They are not exclusively produced by coding, but coding is a reliable path to them for children who engage with it.
+The persistence piece in particular is valuable – few activities give such immediate feedback that something is wrong and demand calm, systematic correction.
+A child who learns to debug code learns a mental posture that transfers.

 What Age to Start